 One of the most stressful parts of the role was editing and proofreading.
 I had a spell-checker, but that didn't help with the incorrect auto-completion of "there", "their" and "they're".
 I'd leave out definite and indefinite articles (the, a, an) and mix-up my prepositions (in, on, at).
 And as for apostrophes, while I knew the rules, I'd often slip up with "it's" instead of possessive "its".

-There you have it, my three writing tips.
+There you have it, my three writing tips, with links.
 Hopefully, along with your great idea and a healthy dose of patience, persistence and belief, they will help you with your writing.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 Do you have an untold story inside you?
-Why not share it with others on Tall And True?
+Share and showcase it on Tall And True!

 © 2018 Robert Fairhead